pgeu/pgeu-system/docs/confreg/sponsors.md

 :  Price for this level (excluding VAT if VAT is used)

 Available for signup
-:  Whether this level is currently enabled for signup (should normally be on unless the level has a maximum number of uses and is sold out).
+:  Whether this level is currently enabled for signup.

+Maximum number of sponsors
+:  Maximum number of sponsors that can sign up at this level.
+If more than this number of *confirmed* sponsors exist, the sign up button will be removed.
+If there are fewer *confirmed* sponsors, but the total number including *unconfirmed* sponsors exceed exceed the number, sponsors are offered a waitlist.
+If set to zero then an unlimited number of sponsors are allowed at this level.

 Instant buy available
 :  If this level requires a signed contract.
 If this box is checked,